azzieg/ha-backup-tool/README.md

 ## How?

-Download the tool, make it executable and run it.
+Download the [script](https://raw.githubusercontent.com/azzieg/borgify-ha-backup/main/borgify-ha-backup.py), make it executable and run it.
 It was tested on Mac and Linux, but I see no reason why it wouldn't run on Windows.

 ```
 ./borgify-ha-backup.py automatic_backup_2025_1_4.tar decrypted_backup_2025_1_4.tar